 4. Learn About the Different Types of Facebook Ads

-Growing an organic Facebook following has many benefits but there are limits to how much exposure you can gain.
+Growing an organic Facebook following has many benefits, but there are limits to how much exposure you can gain.

 As such, Facebook Ads are generally the most impactful way to grow your business using the platform.